Please login to continue

 7. Feast of Tabernacles or Booths — Leviticus 23:34

 Celebration always follows the Day of Atonement.
-The Feast of Tabernacles celebrates God’s provision and protection for the people of Israel during their 40 years of wandering in the wilderness; for the seven days of the feast, people live in temporary structures like they did in the wilderness.
+The Feast of Tabernacles celebrates God’s provision and protection for the people of Israel during their 40 years of wandering in the wilderness.
+For seven days, people live in temporary structures, just as the Israelites did in the wilderness.

 The Lord Himself was with the Israelites in the desert, in a tented temple called the Tabernacle, so the feast also celebrates His presence as He tabernacles (dwells) with us.